publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch21/schII/m__us_usc_t19_s3332.md

         (2) __Treatment as single producer__

-            For purposes of subsection (b)(10) of this section, the production of a producer that chooses to accumulate its production with that of other producers under paragraph (1) shall be treated as the production of a single producer.
+            For purposes of subsection (b)(10), the production of a producer that chooses to accumulate its production with that of other producers under paragraph (1) shall be treated as the production of a single producer.

     (e) __De minimis amounts of nonoriginating materials__